 Embark is a proud sponsor and the preferred dog DNA test of the National Dog Show.
-We sat down with Wayne Ferguson, President of the Kennel Club of Philadelphia, to talk about the National Dog Show, how DNA testing plays an important role in breeding, and what the future of dog shows will look like.
+We sat down in 2021 with Wayne Ferguson, President of the Kennel Club of Philadelphia, to talk about the National Dog Show, how DNA testing plays an important role in breeding, and what the future of dog shows will look like.

 The history of dog shows in America